General AnthroSource Information

 AnthroSource is the premier online portal serving the research, teaching and practicing needs of anthropologists.
 An online service of AAA, AnthroSource offers members access to more than 100 years of anthropological knowledge.

-On July 22nd, AnthroSource will be launched with improved design and new functionality.
-Read an article
+On July 22nd, AnthroSource was launched with improved design and new functionality, described in this September 2014 an article

 - How soon will the latest issues be posted on AnthroSource?